The Practice of Wakefulness

 A person with good eyesight would open it and examine: This is hill rice, this is red rice...white rice.
 Thus he dwells contemplating the body in the body internally.

-The body, the Form Aggregate, is the aggregate or collection of various body parts, including organs, bones, muscles, hair, and nails.
-Each of these body parts is composed of different types of cells, which, in turn, are made up of collections of various elements.
+The body, or the Form Aggregate, is a collection of various parts, including organs, bones, muscles, hair, and nails.
+Each of these parts is made up of different types of cells, which themselves consist of various elements.

-Contemplation of the 32 parts of the body helps to lessen our attachment, clinging to the physical body as me, myself, or mine.
-It helps us see the body as a product of nature, subject to natural processes, including birth, growth, pain, sickness, decay, and death.
+Contemplating the 32 parts of the body helps reduce our attachment to seeing the physical body as “me,” “myself,” or “mine.”
+This practice helps to see the body as a product of nature, subject to natural processes such as birth, growth, pain, sickness, decay, and death.

-Contemplation of the 32 body parts can also be used to break our attraction, clinging to the body as an object of desire.
-It helps to break down the mental images in our mind regarding the attractiveness of the body.
+Contemplation of the body parts can also diminish our attraction to the body as an object of desire by breaking down the mental images that contribute to its perceived attractiveness.

-Contemplation of the 32 body parts also helps to break down unhealthy obsessions, fears, and expectations regarding the body, including health, pain, sickness, and fear of death.
+Finally, reflecting on the 32 parts of the body helps dissolve unhealthy obsessions, fears, and expectations around the body, including concerns about health, pain, sickness, and the fear of death.

 Practicing 32 Body Parts Contemplation

-Contemplation on the 32 body parts can be practiced in various ways:
+Contemplating the 32 parts of the body can be practiced in several ways:

 Contemplating the Elements of the Body